eutopi/Minesweeper/README.md

 # Minesweeper

-A mini minesweeper simulation on Android.
-The home screen allows for selection of bomb counts, will increases game difficulty.
+A mini minesweeper game.
+The home screen allows the user to select the number of bombs, leading to increased difficulty.
 Later implementations will include a timer and indicators/hints on tiles.

 Home Screen            |  Game Screen